JyjyStudio/sportsee/README.md

 # Getting Started with Create React App

 Sportsee is an application for monitoring your physical activity.
-12th project of the OpenClassrooms "Développeur d'application - JavaScript React" course.
+12th project of the OpenClassrooms "Web app developer - JavaScript React" course.
 For this project I'm using React, D3.js and Recharts and is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 **Useful links:**
 - [Live demo 🌍](https://jyjystudio.github.io/SportSee-P12)